Digital World Acquisition Corp - GuruFocus.com

+Urges All Stockholders to Promptly Vote FOR the Extension Amendment that Will Provide the Company Additional Time to Complete a Business Combination - EVERY VOTE COUNTS!

-MIAMI, FL / ACCESSWIRE / August 25, 2022 / Digital World Acquisition Corp.
-(NASDAQ:DWAC) ("Digital World" or the "Company") today announced the filing of a definitive proxy statement (the "Extension Proxy Statement"), to hold a special meeting of stockholders (the "Special Meeting") to amend the Company's charter (the "Extension Amendment") to extend the period of time for the Company to complete a business combination (the "Extension") up to four times, each by an additional three months, for an aggregate of 12 additional months (i.e. from September 8, 2022 up to September 8, 2023) or such earlier date as determined by the board of directors (the "Extended Date").
+MIAMI, FL / ACCESSWIRE / August 26, 2022 / Digital World Acquisition Corp.
+(Nasdaq:DWAC) ("Digital World" or the "Company") today provided important information regarding the upcoming special meeting of stockholders (the "Special Meeting") to amend the Company's amended and restated certificate of incorporation (the "Extension Amendment") to extend the period of time for completing a business combination (the "Extension") up to four times, each by an additional three months, for an aggregate of 12 additional months (or until September 8, 2023) or such earlier date as determined by the Company's Board of Directors (the "Board"):

+The Company expects internet and telephone voting will be available for all stockholders by Tuesday, August 30, 2022, and the Company encourages these forms of voting for efficiency and simplicity purposes.

+Please vote each and every voting form or proxy card you receive as you may own more than one account.
+If you have any questions or need further assistance, please call Saratoga Proxy at (888) 368-0379 or (212) 257-1311.

+The Company urges all of its stockholders to vote FOR the Extension at the upcoming Special Meeting.
+Votes will be accepted up to and during the Special Meeting; however, the Company strongly encourages the prompt submission of votes.

-The Special Meeting to approve the Extension Amendment will be held virtually at 12:00 p.m.
-Eastern Time on September 6, 2022 and can be accessed by visiting https://www.cstproxy.com/dwacspac/ext2022.
-The Company encourages its stockholders to vote in favor of the Extension Amendment.
-Votes will be accepted up to and during the Special Meeting.
+As a reminder, the Special Meeting to approve the Extension Amendment will be held virtually at 12:00 p.m.
+Eastern Time on September 6, 2022.
+The Special Meeting can be attended by visiting https://www.cstproxy.com/dwacspac/ext2022.

-The Company's stockholders of record at the close of business on the record date, August 12, 2022, are entitled to vote the shares of common stock of Digital World owned by them at the Special Meeting.
-Every stockholder's vote is important, regardless of the number of shares held, and the Company requests the prompt submission of votes.
-The Company is requesting stockholders of record at the close of business on August 12, 2022 to vote before 12:00 p.m. on September 6, 2022.

-The simplest and quickest way for stockholders of record to cast their votes is via telephone between 9:00 a.m. and 9:00 p.m.
-Eastern Time, by calling (866) 894-0536.
-They will be asked to confirm their name and mailing address.
-Stockholders may also vote online at www.cstproxyvote.com, or by mail, simply by following the instructions on their provided proxy card.
-If the shares are held in an account at a brokerage firm or bank, stockholders must instruct their respective broker or bank how to vote the shares, or the stockholders may cast their vote online at www.cstproxyvote.com by obtaining a proxy from the respective brokerage firm or bank.

 About Digital World